 Our partners’ products are designed to enhance ships’ environmental footprint, for instance, by optimizing propulsion and reducing emissions of harmful substances such as carbon dioxide (CO2), nitrogen oxides (NOx), particulate matter (PM), and solid particle number (PN).
+Additionally, we offer solutions for ballast water treatment.

 Our partners’ products are designed to enhance ships’ environmental footprint, for instance, by optimizing propulsion and reducing emissions of harmful substances such as carbon dioxide (CO2), nitrogen oxides (NOx), particulate matter (PM), and solid particle number (PN).
+Additionally, we offer solutions for ballast water treatment, which prevent the spread of invasive species and preserve marine biodiversity.

 CO2, as the primary greenhouse gas, is responsible for over half of global warming.
 Research indicates that approximately 3 to 4% of global CO2 emissions originate from maritime shipping.